-Operation beyond the limits stated above will require de-rating.
+Operation beyond the limits stated above will require derating.
 Operation at elevated temperatures could result in reduced MTBF and performance degradation, e.g. reduced efficiency, reduced power limit, PF, and potential of observing hysteretic brown-out, etc., and is not recommended.
+Use of a nominal output voltage higher than 395 V is not recommended for HiperPFS-3 based designs.
+Operation at voltages higher than 395 V can result in higher than expected drain-source voltage during line and load transients.

-HiperPFS-4 Selection
+HiperPFS-3 Selection

-Selection of the optimum HiperPFS-4 part depends on required maximum output power, PFC efficiency and overall system efficiency (when used with a second stage DC-DC converter), heat sinking constraints, system requirements and cost goals.
-The HiperPFS-4 part used in a design can be easily replaced with the next higher or lower part in the power table to optimize performance, improve efficiency or for applications where there are thermal design constraints.
-Minor adjustments to the inductance value and EMI filter components may be necessary in some designs when the next higher or the next lower HiperPFS-4 part is used in an existing design for performance optimization.
+Selection of the optimum HiperPFS-3 part depends on required maximum output power, PFC efficiency and overall system efficiency (when used with a second stage DC-DC converter), heat sinking constraints, system requirements and cost goals.
+The HiperPFS-3 part used in a design can be easily replaced with the next higher or lower part in the power table to optimize performance, improve efficiency or for applications where there are thermal design constraints.
+Minor adjustments to the inductance value and EMI filter components may be necessary in some designs when the next higher or the next lower HiperPFS-3 part is used in an existing design for performance optimization.

-Every HiperPFS-4 family part has an optimal load level where it offers the most value.
+Every HiperPFS-3 family part has an optimal load level where it offers the most value.
 Operating frequency of a part will change depending on load level.
 Change of frequency will result in change in peak to peak current ripple in the inductance used.
 Change in current ripple will affect input PF and total harmonic distortion of input current.